MomsTEAM Institute, Inc. (“MTI”) is a tax-exempt 501(c)(3) nonprofit based in Concord, Massachusetts.

 - The selection of MomsTEAM.com as one of the top websites of its kind by Good Housekeeping magazine;

-- Its inclusion as 1 of only 40 “pioneer organizations” (and one of only two U.S.-based NGO’s) in the global coalition invited to participate in the development of the International Safeguards for Children in Sport;
+- Its inclusion as 1 of only 40 “pioneer organizations” (and one of only two U.S.-based NGO’s) in the global coalition invited to participate in the development and implementation of the International Safeguards for Children in Sport;

 - Its selection as 1 of only 6 winners of the NCAA-Department of Defense “Mind Matters” Educational Challenge grant which it has used to develop the SmartTeams Head Injury Safety Center and an educational intervention designed to improve reporting of concussion symptoms by student-athletes by creating a safe concussion reporting environment.